aconaway-rens/basic_azure/README.md

 # Summary

-A simple OpenTofu configuration for demonstration deploying to Azure
+A simple OpenTofu configuration for demonstrating deployment to Azure